The p5.js Reference Pages Are Bad

 Wait!
 Let me explain! 😅

 Don’t get me wrong, I appreciate all the work that’s been done by p5's contributors over the years.
-Yet there’s a fundamental flaw with the documentation, and only I would have the audacity to fix it.
+Yet there’s a fundamental flaw with the docs.

-Can you tell what the big issue is just by reading this excerpt from the reference page for `draw`?
+Can you tell what it is just by reading this excerpt?

 This is often called the “draw loop” because p5.js calls the code in draw() in a loop behind the scenes.
 By default, draw() tries to run 60 times per second.
 The actual rate depends on many factors.
 The drawing rate, called the “frame rate”, can be controlled by calling frameRate().
 The number of times draw() has run is stored in the system variable frameCount().